Miguel Hidalgo y Costilla: Retreat from Mexico City

 During this time, insurgent violence mounted in Guadalajara.
 Citizens loyal to the viceregal government were seized and executed.
 While indiscriminate looting was avoided, insurgents targeted properties of criollos and Spaniards, regardless of political affiliation.
 In the meantime, the royalist army had retaken Guanajuato, forcing Allende to flee to Guadalajara.
 After he arrived at the city, Allende again objected to Hidalgo concerning the insurgent violence.
 However, Hidalgo knew the royalist army was on its way to Guadalajara and wanted to stay on good terms with his own army.

 After Guanajuato had been retaken by royalist forces, Bishop Manuel Abad y Queipo excommunicated Hidalgo and those following or helping him on 24 December 1810.
 Abad y Queipo had formerly been a friend of Hidalgo, but he was adamantly opposed to Hidalgo's tactics and the resultant disruptions, alleged "sacrileges" and purported ill-treatment of priests.
 The Inquisition pronounced an edict against Hidalgo, charging him with denying that God punishes sins in this world, doubting the authenticity of the Bible, denouncing the popes and Church government, allowing Jews not to convert to Christianity, denying the perpetual virginity of Mary, preaching that there was no hell, and adopting Lutheran doctrine with regard to the Eucharist.
 Hidalgo responded that he had never departed from Church doctrine in the slightest degree.

 Royalist forces marched to Guadalajara, arriving in January 1811 with nearly 6,000 men.
 Allende and Abasolo wanted to concentrate their forces in the city and plan an escape route should they be defeated, but Hidalgo rejected this, deciding to make a stand at the Calderón Bridge (Puente de Calderón) just outside the city.
 Hidalgo had between 80,000 and 100,000 men and 95 cannons, but the better trained royalists decisively defeated the insurgent army, forcing Hidalgo to flee towards Aguascalientes.
-At Hacienda de Pabellón, on 25 January 1811, near Aguascalientes City, Allende and other insurgent leaders took military command away from Hidalgo, blaming him for their defeats.
+At Hacienda de Pabellón, on 25 January 1811, near the city of Aguascalientes, Allende and other insurgent leaders took military command away from Hidalgo, blaming him for their defeats.
 Hidalgo remained as head politically but with military command going to Allende.

 The insurgent Army moved north towards Zacatecas and Saltillo with the goal of making connections in the United States for support.
 Hidalgo reached Saltillo, where he publicly resigned his military post and rejected a pardon offered by General José de la Cruz in the name of Venegas in return for Hidalgo's surrender.
 A short time later, they were betrayed and captured by royalist Ignacio Elizondo at the Wells of Baján (Norias de Baján) on 21 March 1811 and taken to Chihuahua.